 New England Aster (Aster novae-angliae)

-New England Aster variety, ‘Harrington’s Pink‘ (Aster novae–angliae) features masses of delicate, clear pink flowers.
-The plant grows up to six feet tall.
+New England Aster variety, ‘Harrington’s Pink‘ (Aster novaeangliae) possesses several light pink flowers.
+The plant can grow to around six feet in height.

 Jungfrau (Aster x frikartii)